nilearn/nilearn/doc/introduction.rst

 .. figure:: images/stimulation-time-diagram.png

 One expects that a brain region involved in the processing of a certain type of event (e.g. the auditory cortex for sounds), would show a time course of activation that correlates with the time-diagram of these events.
-If the fMRI signal directly showed neural activity and did not contain any noise, we could just look at it in various voxel and detect those that conform to the time-diagrams.
+If the fMRI signal directly showed neural activity and did not contain any noise, we could just look at it in various voxel and d etect those that conform to the time-diagrams.

 Yet, we know, from previous measurements, that the BOLD signal does not follow the exact time course of stimulus processing and the underlying neural activity.
 The BOLD response reflects changes in blood flow and concentrations in oxy-deoxy hemoglobin, all together forming an  `a haemodynamic response`_ which is sluggish and long-lasting, as can be seen on the following figurte showing the response to an impulsive event (for example, an auditory click played to the participants).